"Hey, Marina! Got any plans for the holidays?"

 "That's, not a bad idea, actually.
 I'll keep that in mind.
 Thanks."

 "No problem, I—" Nora was cut off by the sudden ring of a bell.
-"Oops, someone else is here.
-Back to the counter I go, cya!"
+"Oops, another customer's here.
+Back to the counter I go.
+Cya!"

 "Bye."
 Pearl gave a half-hearted wave as she turned back to staring at the table.
 Headphones, eh?
 Not a bad idea.